-No, there are many types of cysts that are broadly classified based on what is found within the cyst.
+There are many types of cysts and these are broadly classified based on what is found within the cyst.

 It is advisable to keep a close eye on such cysts in older patients as there is a very small risk of progression to cancer.

-Solid cysts – These are cysts that contain tissue like hair, skin and bone.
-They tend to be benign in most cases, and can get larger with time.
-In a small percentage of solid cysts, there can be immature tissue structures or cancer within.
+These are cysts that contain tissue like hair, skin and bone.
+They are benign in most cases, and can get larger with time.
+In a small percentage of solid cysts, there may be immature tissue structures or cancer within.
 Surgery will then be needed for cyst removal and to confirm the diagnosis.

-Surgery is recommended when the cyst is large (>5cm), causes symptoms like pain, bloatedness, pressure on the bladder or bowel, as wells as contributing to reduced fertility.
+Surgery is recommended when the cyst is larger than 5cm, causes symptoms like pain or bloating, pressure on the bladder or bowel, or if it affects fertility.

-For cysts smaller than 4cm, especially those with only water as its content, a wait-and-see approach with a repeat ultrasound in 2 – 3 months is safe.
+For cysts smaller than 4cm, especially those with only water as its content, your doctor may recommend a wait-and-see approach, with a repeat ultrasound in 2 – 3 months to check if it has progressed.
 Often such cysts disappear after one to two menstrual periods.

-With solid cysts, surgery may be needed as they generally do not go away; and a confirmed diagnosis can only be obtained after surgical removal.
-Solid cysts can be removed with keyhole surgery if cancer is not suspected from the ultrasound features and blood tests.
-However, if they are large or have many suspicious and complex ultrasound features, then open surgery to prevent spillage or spread of the cancer cells is advisable.
+With solid cysts, surgery may be needed as they generally do not go away and a confirmed diagnosis can only be obtained after surgical removal.
+Solid cysts can be removed with keyhole surgery if cancer is not suspected, based on results from the ultrasound features and blood tests.
+However, if the cysts are large or have many suspicious and complex ultrasound features, then open surgery to prevent spillage or spread of the cancer cells is advisable.

 How common is ovarian cancer?

 The lifetime risk of a woman getting ovarian cancer is 1 in 74, or about 1.3%.
-As this spans a woman’s entire lifetime, the risk increases from very low (<0.3%) in a younger woman to reach 1.3% in older women above 60 years of age.
-The risk of ovarian cancer is increased if there is a family history of cancer.
-The risk of ovarian cancer is reduced if a woman has had a few pregnancies, taken birth control pills before, or has had a sterilisation procedure done.
+As this spans a woman’s entire lifetime, the risk increases from very low (<0.3%) in younger women to 1.3% in older women above 60 years of age.
+The risk of ovarian cancer is higher if you have a family history of cancer.

-For blood cyst of endometriosis, there is a 0.4 – 0.6% increased risk of cancer formation.
-Hence regular ultrasound every 4 – 6 months is advised and surgery needed if there are complex ultrasound features.
+For blood cysts caused by endometriosis, there is a 0.4 – 0.6% increased risk of cancer formation.
+Hence regular ultrasound every 4 – 6 months is advised and if there are complex ultrasound features, surgery may be needed.

 For solid cysts, the risk of cancer depends on the ultrasound features.
 Sometimes, a CT scan or MRI can suggest well-formed tissue like hair, skin and bone within the solid cyst.
-These cysts are called Dermoid Cysts or Matured Cystic Teratoma and they tend to not become cancerous.
+These cysts are called Dermoid Cysts or Matured Cystic Teratoma and they are not likely to become cancerous.
 However, ultrasounds, CT scans or MRIs cannot confirm if the cyst is benign or cancerous as only surgical removal can provide that information.

 Article contributed by Dr Anthony Siow, obstetrician & gynaecologist at Gleneagles Hospital